-\Adapted from Reference 10.
+Adapted from Reference 10.

-Table 2 Estimated Loss of Life Expectancy from Industrial Accidentsa embryo/fetus is involuntary on the part of the embryo/fetus, a more restrictive dose limit has been established for the embryo/fetus of a declared pregnant radiation worker.
-See Regulatory Guide 8.13, "Instruction Concerning Prenatal Radiation Exposure."
+Table 2 Estimated Loss of Life Expectancy from Industrial Accidents^a embryo/fenus is involuntary on the part of the embryo/ fenus, a more restrictive dose limit has been established for the embryo/fenus of a declared pregnant radiation worker.
+See Regulatory Guide 3.13, "Instruction Concerning Prenatal Radiation Exposure."

 Industry Type Estimated Days of Life Expectancy Lost (Average)

 All industries 60

 Agriculture 320

 Construction 227

-Mining and Quarrying 167
+Mining and Quarrying 157

 Transportation and Public Utilities 160

 Government 60

 Manufacturing 40

 Trade 27

 Services 27

-&lt;sup>aAdapted from Reference 10.
+Adapted from Reference 10.

-If an occupationally exposed woman declares her pregnancy in writing, she is subject to the more restrictive dose limits for the embryo/fetus during the remainder of the pregnancy.
-The dose limit of 500 mrems (5 mSv) for the total gestation period applies to the embryo/fetus and is controlled by restricting the exposure to the declared pregnant woman.
-Restricting the woman's occupational exposure, if she declares her prognancy, raises questions about individual privacy rights, equal employment opportunities, and the possible loss of income.
+If an occupationally exposed woman declares her pregnancy in writing, she is subject to the more restrictive dose limits for the embryo/fetus during the remainder of the prognancy.
+The dose limit of 500 mrems (S mSv) for the total gestation period applies to the embryo/fenis and is controlled by restricting the exposure to the declared pregnant woman.
+Restricting the wornan's occupational exposure, if she declares her pregnancy, raises questions about individual privacy rights, equal employment opportunities, and the possible loss of income.
 Because of these concerns, the declaration of pregnancy by a female radiation worker is voluntary.
 Also, the declaration of pregnancy can be withdrawn for any reason, for example, if the woman believes that her benefits from receiving the occupational exposure would outweigh the risk to her embryo/fetus from the radiation exposure.